m0g/officina/src/en/collective/christian-stoss.md

 ---
-name: Christian Stoss
+name: Boris Jankowiak
-position: 7
+position: 5
-job: graphic designer
+job: x
-website: www.christian-stoss.com
+website: x
-image: /src/_assets/images/uploads/christian.jpg
+image: /src/_assets/images/uploads/5_boris_purple.png
 tags: collective
 ---
-Christian is a freelance art director, UX/UI designer and illustrator based in Berlin.
-He loves to design digital experiences, editorials and corporate designs.
-He loves typography, to illustrate and to create great visuals whatsoever.
+Boris is a policy coordinator with the Climate Action Network Europe - a federation of NGOs - working on the transformation of the steel sector, with a perspective linking climate, resource use, pollution and social justice, while challenging the overproduction and consumption of materials and goods.
+He is also part of the Berlin bike-polo community.